When Does an Employer Need an Employment Lawyer?

 Claims and complaints.
 Sometimes, a current or former employee initiates some kind of adversarial process short of a lawsuit.
 For example, an employee might file an administrative charge of discrimination, retaliation, or harassment with the U.S. Equal Employment Opportunity Commission or a similar state agency.
 Or, a former employee might appeal the denial of unemployment benefits, which in many states allows the employee to request a hearing.

-In these situations, you should at least consult a lawyer, if not hire one.
+In these situations, you should at least consult an employment law attorney, if not hire one.
 Although some employers can and do handle these administrative matters on their own, most could probably benefit from some legal advice on the strength of the employee's claim, how to prepare a response to the charge, how to handle an agency investigation, and how to present evidence at the hearing.

-It might be worth hiring a lawyer to represent you if any of the following occur:
+It might be worth hiring an employment lawyer to represent you if any of the following occur:

 • The employee raises serious claims that could result in a large award of damages against you.